ManasAarohi1/ManasMinigameMacro/README.md

 Abyssal is 95% accuracy in completion
 Normal is 80% accuracy in completion

+Works on ALL resolutions and scales.
+If UI navigation does not work, switch to click mode.

 AI was utilized in the production of this macro.